armata/bitrack.tech/_posts/2017-8-24-fixing-the-telephone-wiring.md

 title: Fixing the telephone wiring
 ---

-Today I took up the task of replacing the old telephone wires (a power cable, in fact).
+Today I took up the task of replacing the old telephone wires.

 There were 2 problems with the old wiring:

-* the wire used was a 2 core power cable
+* the wire was a 2 core power cable
 * the second telephone line wasn't connected

 I bought 10 meters of German-made 2 pair telephone cable in Bauhaus and made some improvements.
 Here's a picture of the fixed wiring: